prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     details don't match the details stored in merchant's database about the same keyed coin.
     The response body contains the `TrackTransferConflictDetails`.

+  .. ts:def:: TransferInformation

+    interface TransferInformation {
+      // how much was wired to the merchant (minus fees)
+      credit_amount: Amount;

+      // raw wire transfer identifier identifying the wire transfer (a base32-encoded value)
+      wtid: FIXME;

+      // name of the wire transfer method used for the wire transfer
+      // FIXME: why not a payto URI? wire_method;

+      // base URL of the exchange that made the wire transfer
+      exchange: string;
+    }

   .. ts:def:: TrackTransferResponse

     interface TrackTransferResponse {